-C - If this is your first or final return, check the appropriate box.
+C - If this is your first or final return, check the appropriate box and the box on Line 65 if you have a credit carry forward on your final return.

 D - If you checked final return on Line C, answer the questions on Line D, if applicable.